ranvier2d2/DATA-API-Python/README.md

 The notebook contains the following main components:

-- `HeyDataAPIClient` class: Interacts with the HeyDataAPI to execute data skills.
+- `HeyDataAPIClient` class: Interacts with the DataAPI to execute data skills.
 It initializes with an API URL and has a `call_api` method that sends a POST request to the API with user input and returns the response.

 - `save_to_file` function: Saves the user input and API response to files.
 It creates a `chatlog.md` file if it doesn't exist and appends the formatted dialogue.
 It also appends the user input, bot name, and response details to `chatlog.txt`.